 Although rating agencies assist in evaluating the creditworthiness of an issuer, ratings are not recommendations to buy, sell or hold a security, nor do ratings remove market risk.
 In addition, ratings are subject to review, revision, suspension, reduction, or withdrawal at any time, and any of these changes in ratings may affect the current market value of your investment.
 A rating agency may also place an issuer under review or credit watch, which may be another indicator of a future rating change.
 Your trade confirmations, online accounts, and monthly statements display only the ratings of those rating agencies to which we subscribe.
-For more information on rating agencies, including important disclosures regarding the rating process, please visit www.standardandpoors.com, and www.moodys.com, www.moodys.com, www.moodys.com, www.moodys.com, www.moodys.com, <a href=
+For more information on rating agencies, including important disclosures regarding the rating process, please visit www.standardandpoors.com, and <a href="htt